 Certain mutations (changes) in DNA may be passed down in families.
 Many of these changes affect genes that help repair damaged DNA or control how quickly cells grow and divide.

 It’s also common for families with a history of endometrial cancer to have a type of colon cancer known as hereditary nonpolyposis colorectal cancer, or Lynch syndrome.
-Overall, the risk of a woman developing endometrial cancer during her lifetime is around 3 percent, according to the American Cancer Society.
+Overall, women have a 3 percent risk of developing endometrial cancer during their lifetime, according to the American Cancer Society.
 For those with Lynch syndrome, this risk is between 40 percent and 60 percent.

 It’s important to note that having a family history of endometrial cancer or Lynch syndrome doesn’t guarantee that you’ll have these conditions as well.